ARPA-Network/BLS-TSS-Network/docker/mainnet/README.md

 If you do not with to use CDK, you can also use the dockerfiles and scripts in this folder to deploy your node containers on your infrastructure.

-NOTE: It may be useful to test out the CDK scripts and instructions in [internet-test](../internet-test/README.md) first to get a feel for the process.
+NOTE: It may be useful to test out the CDK scripts and instructions in [internet-test](../internet-test/README.md) and [localnet-test](../localnet-test/README.md) first to get a feel for the process.

 ## Install AWS CLI and AWS Session Manager plugin